ryanMegarityART/french-verbs-game/README.md

 nodeJS (v16 has been used to develop this project)
 ```

-To run locally you will need to create a .env file in the backend directory (i.e. backend/.env) and a .env fiel in the frontend directory (i.e. frontend/.env).
+To run locally you will need to create a .env file in the backend directory (i.e. backend/.env) and a .env file in the frontend directory (i.e. frontend/.env).
 This will contain the following secret values:

 backend .env: